jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-23-All Songs.md

 ---

 1 - Boarding:
-Everyone "gets on the ship."
+Everyone gets on the ship.
 Fun.
-We're going to check out a planet named Zuckerberg we've suspected of having life on it for the last 50 years.
+We're going to check out a planet named Zuckerberg we suspect has life on it.
 We're in the year 2215.
 We haven't found life off of Earth yet.
 So please, Zuckerberg, have life!
 It's our dream!

 <audio controls>
 <source src="{{ site.baseurl }}/audio/boarding-takeoff-mix1.mp3" type="audio/mpeg">